RobPavey/wikitree-sourcer/docs/dev_notes/what_the_create_new_site_script_does.md

 ## It adds the site to scripts/run_test.js

 All that is needed is to add one import.
 This will register the site for testing.

+## It adds the site to the manifest.json file(s)

+In order for the popup to work on your site you need to add the site to the manifest files.
+Because there are four different manifest files (for Chrome, Firefox, Safari macOS and Safari iOS) the same changes need to made to each one.
+The four files are:
+* Chrome: `extension/manifest.json`
+* Firefox: `browser_variants/firefox/manifest.json`
+* Safari macOS: `browser_variants/safari/macos/manifest.json`
+* Safari: iOS: `browser_variants/safari/ios/manifest.json`

+There are actually two places in the manifest file that have to be changed to add a site.

+### Add a section under "content_scripts"

+This is the obvious one.
+This is what causes the extensions site-specific content script to be loaded when on this site.
+Pay close attention to the match section - not all web addresses start with www so make sure that the match string will match both record pages and the search page on your site.

+### Add a section under "web_accessible_resources"

+This is because the `<site>_extract_data.mjs` file is loaded dynamically.
+Any module loaded dynamically by a content script has to be specified in this section.